Disability and climate change: Risks

-The impacts of climate change on people with disabilities
+Impacts

 People with disabilities represent wide and diverse communities.
 However, on the whole, persons with disabilities are more vulnerable to climate change than persons without disabilities.
 Other factors, such as poverty, gender, or Indigeneity, can also compound an individual's vulnerability to climate change.
 For instance, individuals with certain pre-existing conditions or chronic illnesses may be more vulnerable to the effects of climate change, such as warmer temperatures and decreased air quality.
 However, a disproportionate number of persons with disabilities live in poverty, meaning that they may be unable to access crucial tools, like air conditioning, necessary to adapt to warmer temperatures and extreme heat events.
 The combined effects of economic inequality and an individual's health conditions can thus render them especially vulnerable to climate change.

 The UN flagship report on disability and development reveals that disabled youth face additional challenges that are related to their basic rights to higher education, as is the case in less developed countries where education for regular people is lacking.

 In 2018, the United Nations created a flagship report that has never been done before.
 The report was based on and talked about "disability and sustainable development goals".
 The report mentions how people with disabilities are at a disadvantage when it comes to climate change and the issues that come with it.
 The report states that the world needs to create action in order to remove the disadvantages that people with disabilities have.
 The report recommends actions that should be taken in order to do so.

 The report had actual outcomes.
 In 2019, Member states adopted two resolutions that were in the general assembly.
 "The first resolution titled "Promoting social integration through social inclusion" (A/C.3/74/L.17/Rev.1) and the second titled "Implementation of the Convention on the Rights of Persons with Disabilities and the Optional Protocol thereto: accessibility" (A/C.3/74/L.32/Rev.1)" (UN.org).

+Disadvantages

-Climate change related disadvantages
+Climate change poses multiple disadvantages to persons with disabilities.